-The Geometry Optimization (GO) component undertakes a geometry optimization on the output from a previous optimization or simplify operation (SoI) by moving the positions of joints to more favorable positions (i.e. positions that will lead to a lower structural volume).
+The Geometry Optimization (GO) component undertakes a geometry optimization on the output from a previous optimization or simplify operation (Sol) by moving the positions of joints to more favorable positions (i.e. positions that will lead to a lower structural volume).
 As part of this process, the structure may be automatically converted from a pin-jointed representation (no moment resistance at joints) to a frame representation (moment resistance at joints).
+See (He, L et al., 2018) for the background theory and (Fairclough et al., 2021) for a discussion of the heuristics involved in the algorithm.